-Sometime during my college years, my dad and I took over almost all of the Thanksgiving cooking.
-We set our alarms to ring slightly earlier than normal so we could squeeze in a decent workout (and a shower!) before meeting in the kitchen to pull out pots, pans, and mixing bowls. Â
+At some point during my college years, my dad and I took over almost all of the Thanksgiving cooking.
+We set our alarms to ring slightly earlier than normal so we could squeeze in a decent workout (and a shower!) before meeting in the kitchen to pull out pots, pans, and mixing bowls.

-Butter, onions and celery, and plenty of savory seasonings went into our largest pot, which I stirred until translucent and tender, while Dad browned a massive amount of sausage on the adjacent burner.
+Butter, onions, celery, and plenty of savory seasonings went into our largest pot, which I stirred until translucent and tender, while Dad browned a massive amount of sausage on the adjacent burner.
 He added that to my pot, along with more butter to melt, followed by bread cubes, chicken stock, and another sprinkling of seasonings to taste.

 Once we set that aside to simmer, we punched down the bread dough, divided it into little spheres, and nestled them inside of baking pans for their second rise.
 Then came the regular and sweet potatoes, baking them until perfectly tender, and Mom generally volunteered to mash each for us.
-Everyone always looked forward to my maple sweet potato casserole—it tastes almost exactly like pumpkin pie!
+Everyone always looked forward to my maple sweet potato casserole — it tastes almost exactly like pumpkin pie!

 With that bustling whirlwind of activity in the kitchen, chopping and slicing and handing each other spoons and spatulas, all while sidestepping each other and moving in circles around the various countertops almost like an interpretive dance, both Dad and I almost always forgot about our growling stomachs that wanted a bit of lunch during our many hours of cooking!

-So this year, I’m planning ahead and making us these Gingerbread Protein Overnight Oats as a healthy breakfast to keep us fueled for all of that cooking!
-Dad is absolutely obsessed with all of my protein-packed overnight oats recipes (the banana bread version is one of his all-time favorites!), and with this recipe’s cozy spices and sweet, almost dessert-like flavor, I have a feeling he’ll love them just as much.
+So this year, I’m planning ahead and making us these healthy gingerbread protein overnight oats as a wholesome breakfast to keep us fueled for all of that cooking!
+Dad is absolutely obsessed with all of my high protein overnight oats recipes (the banana bread version is one of his all-time favorites!), and with this recipe’s cozy spices and sweet, almost dessert-like flavor, I have a feeling he’ll love them just as much.

-And the 16g+ of protein will definitely help too! ??
+And the 16g+ of protein will definitely help too! 😉

-So yes—overnight oats are meant to be eaten cold, straight from the fridge!
+So yes — overnight oats are meant to be eaten cold, straight from the fridge!
 Letting the oats soak up the yogurt and milk for that many hours softens them as much as if you had cooked them on the stove or in the microwave.
 That easy prep feels like magic, especially if you love your sleep like me!

-In this recipe, the Greek yogurt provides the thick, creamy texture and the big protein punch.
-(It has 20g+ of protein per cup!)
-For the gingerbread flavor, you’ll mix in molasses, ground ginger, and a hint of cinnamon.
-Don’t skip the molasses!
-Its deep, rich flavor is half of the iconic gingerbread taste, and I love this kind.
+Molasses.
+For the other half of the gingerbread flavor, you’ll stir in molasses.
+Don’t skip it!
+This is what provides that deep, rich, irresistible part of the gingerbread taste.
+I love this kind.
 It’s cheap, shelf-stable, and keeps for ages.
-You can generally find molasses on the baking aisle, near the honey, or around the oats on the cereal aisle, near the pure maple syrup.
+You can generally find molasses on the baking aisle, near the honey, or around the oats on the cereal aisle, close to the pure maple syrup.

-Gingerbread Protein Overnight Oats | | Print |
+Healthy Gingerbread Protein Overnight Oats

 - ½ cup (120g) plain nonfat Greek yogurt